matttrent/matttrent.com/src/remote-development.md

 ---
 title: Developing on a remote server
-subtitle: without Jupyter and Vim
+subtitle: Without Jupyter and Vim
 layout: page.hbs
 ---